-- · lock or unlock the doors without using a key. - open the trunk. - recall memory seat/power mirrors and steering column positions (if equipped). - enable or disable the autolock and autounlock features - equipped) at the driver door, refer to Intelligent access in this chapter.
+- lock or unlock the doors without using a key. - recall memory seat/power mirrors and adjustable pedals (if equipped). - enable or disable the autolock and autounlock features - activate intelligent access at the driver door, refer to Intelligent access in this chapter.